 Laura reads a lot more than I do.

-I do not like the word 'graphic novel' very much.
-I think the story is still told using words, only with the aid of pictures and text-balloons.
-Besides, 'graphic novel' sounds quite pretentious.
+I do not like the description 'graphic novel' very much.
+It sounds too pretentious to me.
 But I dislike the American word 'cartoons' even more (that implies that it is one big laugh, or that it is just a story about supermen), so I'll stick with 'graphic novel.'
-The most important thing is that readers and listeners know what I talk about.

 Some of my books.
 From when Laura and I moved in toghether our books are mixed.